mechanisms/mech-lang/docs/str_to-ideas.md

 Things to note:

 - The emitter doesn't need to worry about bounds checking.
-The value primitive will manage that for us by returning value.empty.
+The primitive instance in `value` will manage that for us by returning `value.empty`.
-- We are able to emit on any primitive data type: byte, char, string, i64, etc. As such, we only need to define this **one** emitter.
+- We are able to emit on any primitive data type: `byte`, `char`, `string`, `i64`, etc. As such, we only need to define this **one** emitter.
 - For any given primitive data type, we know it's empty value using `value.empty`.
 As such, we know we've finished emitting when `value[position] == value.empty;`.

 We can use that emitter in conjunction with a loop to stream through the bytes.